Mineral industry of Uruguay: Structure of the Mineral Industry

 from $847.4 million in 2005, and that mostly reflected the high international prices of several commodities, such as cement, steel, sugar, textiles, and wood products.

 Commodities

 Gold

-In 2006, gold production in Uruguay remained about the same level as that of 2005.
+In 2006, gold production in Uruguay remained at about the same level as that of 2005.

 Iron and Steel

 Uruguay produced 57,000 t of crude steel in 2006 compared with 64,000 t in 2005, which was a decrease of 10.9%.
 The increase in metal prices and higher output of iron ore did not provide the necessary boost to the steel sector. according to the Uruguayan Dirección Nacional de Minería y Geología, the country produced 15,525 t of iron ore in 2006 compared with 12,436 t in 2005, which was an increase of almost 25%.

 Natural gas

 In June 2006, the administración nacional de Combustibles, alcohol y Portland (anCaP) announced the completion of an appraisal of natural gas reserves in Uruguay's offshore Punta del Este basin. according to anCaP, the basin contained at least 1 to 2 e12cuft of potential reserves and first production could take place as early as 2015 provided that exploration takes place in the basin.